AniketAGhadge/ReactCode_Pratices/Readme.txt

 In Reconcilation whenever state change react compare between the old Virtual DOM and new i.e. changed Virtual DOM and then it make changes in Actual DOM and It will render only the changed Component it doen't touch the unchanged components thats why react is fast

+useState -
 For making changes in state we use useState hook
 For making any change on screen after load we need to re-render that page or we can say to make any dynamic change on page we need to re-render that page after making change.
 To re-render that page we use useState() hook.
+Never create useState outside the component because we are using useState as a local variable Never create useState inside a function of component or in conditional block Always  create at top inside the component function

+useEffect -
-useEffect - useEffect will take two arrguments first will be call back function and second will be dependent array. useEffect will be render only after all component render.
+useEffect will take two arrguments first will be call back function and second will be dependent array. useEffect will be render only after all component render. useEffect(()=>{console.log("Hello")})  -- If we don't add dependence array then useEffect will render on every time useEffect(()=>{console.log("Hello")}, [])  -- If we add empty array then it will only only on initial render useEffect(()=> {console.log("Hello")}, [btnClicked])  -- If we add anything in dependency array then it will call only on change in that dependency array variable

 We have two approach for render
 1) Loads => API (wait for call) => Render